asdlei99/hyperswitch/docs/connectors/monei.md

 ### Authorization Flow

-The connector supports both authorization-only (AUTH) and direct capture (SALE) transactions:
+The connector supports both authorization-only and direct capture transactions:
-- When `capture_method` is set to `automatic`, the connector performs a direct SALE transaction
+- When `capture_method` is set to `automatic`, the connector sets `transactionType` to "SALE"
-- When `capture_method` is set to `manual`, the connector performs an AUTH transaction
+- When `capture_method` is set to `manual`, the connector sets `transactionType` to "AUTH"

 ### Capture Flow